swiftlang/swift/docs/DifferentiableProgramming.md

 to the protocol or inherit from the class can inherit the default derivative.

-If the original member does not have a `@differentiable` attribute, a default derivative is implicitly add to all conforming/overriding implementations.
+If the original member does not have a `@differentiable` attribute, a default derivative is implicitly added to all conforming/overriding implementations.

 ```swift
 protocol P {